Flip colouring of graphs II: New edge-coloured graphs from old

 An edge-colouring is naturally inherited by a packing of $G$ and $H$, by keeping the original colour of every single edge.
 Note that by the definition of a packing, the edge-colouring is well-defined.

-Counting the colour-degree of every vertex in a packing of $G$ and $H$, in terms of the colour-degrees of $G$ and $H$, is straight-forward, however counting the coloured closed-neighbourhood sizes is more difficult.
-In certain cases such as the case when $G$ and $H$ are monochromatically coloured Cayley graphs on an Abelian group, we can do such counting.
+Counting the colour-degree of every vertex in a packing of $G$ and $H$, in terms of the colour-degrees of $G$ and $H$, is straight-forward, however counting the coloured closed neighbourhood sizes is more difficult.
+In certain cases, such as when $G$ and $H$ are monochromatically coloured Cayley graphs on an Abelian group, we can do such counting.
 This is summarised in Proposition \ref{cayley_union_counting}.

 Let $S$ and $T$ be two disjoint inverse-closed subsets of $\Gamma$ not containing $1_\Gamma$.
 Consider the two Cayley graphs $G = \cay{\Gamma}{S}$ and $H = \cay{\Gamma}{T}$.
 Then the Cayley graph $\cay{\Gamma}{S \cup T}$ is a packing of $G$ and $H$.
 Cayley graphs enjoy a number of properties, most notably that they are vertex-transitive.